 Statement of Perry Nikolaus Cedarholm, AEC Archbishop of Sweden, 1970

 The ecumenical outreach of the Apostolic Episcopal Church has been expressed from its earliest days both in formal agreements of intercommunion and in relationships of friendship and mutual understanding with churches large and small.
 Throughout, the Apostolic Episcopal Church has stood for bringing Christians of diverse backgrounds and approaches together despite their differences, in obedience to the prayer of Our Lord that “all may be as one”.
 This work may also be seen as furthering the “broad church” tradition of Anglicanism.

-This ecumenical history is inherent in the foundation of the AEC as a mission that stands between the Eastern tradition of Orthodoxy in our parent church the Chaldean Catholic Church and the Western tradition of Anglo-Catholicism in the Anglican Communion.
+This ecumenical history is inherent in the foundation of the AEC as a mission that stands between the Eastern tradition of Orthodoxy in our parent church the Chaldean Catholic Church and the Western tradition of the Anglican Communion.
 On 7 January 1929 our founder, Archbishop Arthur W. Brooks, was recognized by a document issued by Archbishop Leon Tourian, Primate of the Eastern Diocese of the Armenian Apostolic Church of America.
 This was followed in July 1930 by similar recognition from the future Archbishop Damaskinos of Athens, then acting as the ambassador in the United States of the Ecumenical Patriarch, His All Holiness Photios II.
 On 29 May 1929, at Christ’s Church-by-the-Sea, New York, Archbishop Brooks organized a united Holy Communion service with clergy from ten different communions participating.

 In July 1933, the AEC entered into intercommunion with the Society of Clerks Secular of St Basil under its superior, Bishop Ignatius (William Albert Nichols), Archbishop Brooks being one of the first members of that society.
 Bishop Ignatius also worked with Archbishop Brooks’ former ministerial colleague Archbishop George Winslow Plummer (Mar Georgius) to form the Holy Orthodox Church in America as a continuation of the original Brooks-Plummer mission.
 Intercommunion between the AEC and the Holy Orthodox Church in America was reconfirmed under Plummer’s eventual successor, Archbishop Stanislaus de Witow (Theodotus).